Getting to Know John Geddert…

-- John has served on the National Governing Body’s ( USA Gymnastics) Junior Olympic Program Committee for the past 22 years.
+- John has served on the National Governing Body’s ( USA Gymnastics) Junior Olympic Program Committee for 25 years (1988-2013).

 - He has been instrumentally involved in the development of the current system, which is now used world wide as the preferred developmental program for gymnastics.

 - He helped author the current compulsory routines used in the grass roots system, and he is actively involved in rules and policy making that govern the sport of gymnastics in the US.

 - Besides his contributions to the sport of gymnastics, he is also actively involved within his local community.
 Currently, Twistars USA is involved with the Children’s Miracle Network and has raised in excess of $30,000 for the cause.